Why they exist

 The tools

-bikelabstudio.com/articles/di2-axs-diagnostic.htmlThe problem it solves: 60% of Shimano Di2 and SRAM AXS failures are not mechanical — they are communication protocol or power management failures.
-Most shops diagnose them as mechanical shifters and replace parts that work.
-The result is unnecessary cost and the problem unsolved.
+bikelabstudio.com · ES / ENThe problem it solves: 60% of Shimano Di2 and SRAM AXS failures are not mechanical — they are communication protocol or power management failures.
+Most shops diagnose them as mechanical shifters, replace parts that work, and return the problem unsolved.
+No app.
+No registration.
+No prior technical knowledge required.

 Use the tool →FIT Analyzer